Kelly Clarkson Flaunts Stunning Weight Loss & Tiny Waist In New Instagram Photo

 Kelly Clarkson is showing off her tiny waist after losing around 37 pounds last year.
 The stunning The Voice coach showed off her slim new figure in a new photo posted to her Instagram account on April 29 as she appeared backstage at the NBC singing competition where she serves as a coach alongside Blake Shelton, Adam Levine, and John Legend.

-The upload showed the mom of three posing in her glamorous ensemble before appearing in front of the cameras, rocking her uber-glam blonde blowout as she smiled from ear to ear for the photo.
+The upload showed the mom-of-two posing in her glamorous ensemble before appearing in front of the cameras, rocking her uber-glam blonde blowout as she smiled from ear to ear for the photo.

-Clarkson – who The Inquisitr recently reported got a very over-the-top 37th birthday gift from Blake – was also sporting a mixed animal-print beige dress as she posed with both hands on her hips and a pair of black heeled boots on her feet as well as a pair of black tights to complete the look.
+Clarkson — whom The Inquisitr recently reported got a very over-the-top 37th birthday gift from Blake — was also sporting a mixed animal-print beige dress as she posed with both hands on her hips and a pair of black heeled boots on her feet.
+She also wore a pair of black tights to complete the look.

-The “Since U Been Gone” singer’s glam team, which she tagged individually in the caption, also made sure to highlight her slim middle with a chunky black waist belt which helped to show off just how much weight the mom of two has lost over the past few months.
+The “Since U Been Gone” singer’s glam team, which she tagged individually in the caption, also made sure to highlight her slim middle with a chunky black waist belt, which helped to show off just how much weight the mom-of-two has lost over the past few months.

-And her 4 million followers definitely took note of how happy and healthy Kelly was looking in the new picture, as the comments section was flooded with sweet messages for the gorgeous and body confident singer.
+Kelly’s 4 million followers definitely took note of how happy and healthy she was looking in the new picture, as the comments section was flooded with sweet messages for the gorgeous and body-confident singer.

 One fan told the American Idol Season 1 winner, “Your weight loss is amazing!
 You look fantastic!” as another added of Kelly’s new photo, “Looking very slim in this” alongside a red heart emoji.

 A third then wrote, “You look fantastic!!
-Congrats on your weight loss too!!!” as another person commented, “You slaying there!
+Congrats on your weight loss too!!!” while another person commented, “You slaying there!
 You look incredible!!”

 Speaking on Today last year, Kelly confirmed that she’d lost 37 pounds after reading the book The Plant Paradox: The Hidden Dangers in “Healthy” Foods That Cause Disease and Weight Gain in order to help with an auto-immune disease, as reported by E!
 News.